verdi327/parallel_test_tutorial/README.md

 end
 ```

 This is a lot of code.
-But, what it gives us access to 5 class methods.
+But, it gives us access to 5 class methods.
 ```
 SauceConnect.download
 SauceConnect.extract